chase-conklin/Dotfiles/README.md

 The following commands are all contained in the install.sh file to get my system set up in the event a a clean install of macOS.
 You will need git installed to clone this repository.
 The easiest way to install git is to install the XCode Command Line Tools.

+Executing the script requires the argument of either "work" or "personal" depending on the type of computer that is being set up.

 ```
 # Install Homebrew
 if ! type "brew" > /dev/null; then